lkopacz/a11y-with-lindsey/src/pages/manual-testing-checklist/index.md

 affiliate: false
 ---

 When I was a Drupal developer, a great deal of interest went into Automated Accessibility Testing.
 I very much loved working on automation especially when it was incorporated into our Continuous Integration.
 This would fail builds that introduced accessibility errors, which was a great way to ensure that we were thinking about accessibility from the start and not adding new problems.
 However, I feel like we like to automate our problems away and it cannot fix everything for you.
-Automated accessibility testing catches that nitpicky HTML errors so that you can focus on the more significant and subjective items manually.
+Automated accessibility testing catches those nitpicky HTML errors so that you can focus on the more significant and subjective items manually.

 Accessibility is empathy-driven, and you can not automate empathy.
 Automation certainly makes a lot of things easier, like catching a text input without an associated label, but here are a few things that I do to ensure that my sites are accessible as possible.